What are Red Flag Rules?

 • Federal Trade Commission (FTC)

 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act) amended the FCRA.
 The FCRA has added the Commodity Futures Trading Commission (CFTC) and the Securities and Exchange Commission (SEC) to the list of federal agencies that must adopt together and enforce as individuals the Red Flags Rule.
-The Red Flags rules and guidelines were made public in February 2012 by the joint commission of CFTC and SEC.
+The Red Flags rules and guidelines were made public in February 2012 by the joint commission of CFTC and SEC, and can be found in the relevant notices published in the Federal Register under 1681m and Appendix A of the applicable regulations.

-The Red Flags checklist is a set of five categories that the Federal Trade Commission (FTC) recommends to financial institutions and creditors.
-Financial institutions and creditors can use them as a launch point.
+The Red Flags checklist is a set of five categories that the Federal Trade Commission (FTC) recommends to financial institutions and creditors as a guide.
+Financial institutions and creditors can use them as a launch point, supplementing the list with additional relevant red flags specific to their operations.
 The five categories of Red Flags:

-• Notifications from customers, law enforcement authorities, or other businesses and victims of identity theft about possible identity thefts on specified accounts
+Notifications from customers, law enforcement authorities, or other businesses and victims of identity theft about possible identity thefts on specified accounts, including notices received by mail, email, or telephone.

 Who Does The Red Flags Rule Apply To?